lliu0809/Product-Sales-Microservice/README.md

   The client would ask the server whether the resources have been updated since a specific time, and if it receives a 304 code indicating no update, it will directly fetch the cache from the browser.
 However, this still requires some communication between the server and client.
 We can completely get rid of this by manually configure our program, and in a specific time period we allocated, the browser will directly ask its cache without querying the server.

 * During load test, products are being oversold.
 That is, inside the database, remaining stock in warehouse of the products became negative.
 To deal with this problem, check the stock count in database to make sure it is larger than 0 everytime a purchase is made.
 (When the database is updated by a thread, it will be automatically locked, so race conditions won't happen and we can ignore this part) Also, if one user can purchase no more than one sales product, assign an unique index to the related fields in the database.

+* Caching improved the system's performance in some degree.
+However, for an extreme popular e-commerce product sales website, this is not enough.
+More methods are  needed to further optimize the system by reducing queries to database.
+This can be done with **Redis**.
+Make the place order process to be asynchronous.
+  Install, configure, and integrate RabbitMQ.
+Implement RabbitMQ sender and receiver.

 ## Optimization Methods
 ### HTML Page Caching, URL Caching & Object Caching